On the rational homology of high dimensional analogues of spaces of long knots: Introduction

 \subsubsection{A section by section outline of the paper}

+In Section~\ref{section: complexes prelims} we review some preliminaries about chain complexes.
+The main goal of this section is to prove that a certain explicit model for Postnikov sections in the category of chain complexes is an enriched functor.
+This is used later in Section~\ref{section: applying formality}.
 In Sections~\ref{section: operads modules} and~\ref{section: operads as categories} we recall some basics about operads and their modules.
-We also review the concept of a weak bimodule over an operad, which is not very well-known.
-We show that the category of right modules over an operad, as well as the category of weak bimodules, are equivalent to certain categories of diagrams.
-In Sections~\ref{section: little balls} we apply the general theory to obtain a convenient description of the categories of right modules and of weak bimodules over the little disks operad.
-In Section~\ref{section: module maps} we show how the Taylor towers for $\chains(\Ebar(M, \R^n))$ and $\chains(\Ebarmn)$ can be described in terms of maps between, respectively, right modules and weak bimodules over the little disks operad.
-In Section~\ref{section: applying formality} we start working over the rationals, and we show how Kontsevich's theorem on the formality of the little disks operad can be used to drastically simplify our models for $\chains^\Q(\Emb(M, \R^n))$ and $\chains^\Q(\Ebarmn)$.
+In particular, we review the concept of an infinitesimal bimodule over an operad, which is perhaps not very well-known.
+We show that the category of right modules over an operad, as well as the category of infinitesimal bimodules, are equivalent to certain categories of diagrams.
+In Sections~\ref{section: little disks} we apply the general theory to obtain a convenient description of the categories of right modules and of infinitesimal bimodules over the little disks operad.
+In Section~\ref{section: module maps} we show how the Taylor towers for $\chains(\Ebar(M, \R^n))$ and $\chains(\Ebarmn)$ can be described in terms of maps between, respectively, right modules and infinitesimal bimodules over the little disks operad.
+In Section~\ref{section: applying formality} we start working over the reals/rationals, and we show how Kontsevich's theorem on the formality of the little disks operad can be used to drastically simplify our models for $\chains^\Q(\Emb(M, \R^n))$ and $\chains^\Q(\Ebarmn)$.
 In Section~\ref{section: change of operads} we show that the model for $\chains^\Q(\Ebarmn)$ can be simplified even further, and rewritten in terms of maps between right $\Epi$-modules.
-This allows us to prove the main theorem.
+This enables us to prove Theorem~\ref{theorem: main theorem}.